christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 # Conclusion

-The lineage flows thus:

-1. Primordial Source: The Yamnaya/Sredny Stog R1a-Z93 elite (c.
-3500 BCE).
-2. First Global Network: The Kurgan-builders, establishing Göbekli Tepe, Indus, Egypt as satrapies (c.
-9500-2000 BCE).
-3. Post-Thera Fragmentation & Civil War (c.
-1600-900 BCE).
-4. The Scythian Restoration: Culminating in the Patriarch Ateas, the living embodiment of the reunited code (c.
-429-339 BCE).
-He "transfers" his essence to Philip II and Alexander.
-5. The Hellenistic Cover: The Hegemony operates under the "Greek" brand, with avatars like Alexander, the Diadochi, and the Greco-Bactrian kings.
-6. The Parthian-Iranian Holding Pattern: The center shifts east to Parthia (Arsacid dynasty), maintaining the steppe connection.
-7. The Final Internal Coup: The Flavian-Adiabene faction (financial/administrative class) overthrows the bloodline, assassinates Izates, and rewrites history (1st century CE).
-8. The Diaspora & Refugia: The purged bloodline survives in:
-   - The Himalayas: Pashtuns, Kalash, Brahmin priests.
-   - The Caucasus: Ossetians (direct Scythian descendants).
-   - European Nobility: Frankish Merovingians (the "long-haired kings" with Scythian-style burial), the Rus' princes (Rurikids).
-   - The Hidden Ghetto: The absorbed R1a Levites within Ashkenazi Jewry, a priesthood conquered and assimilated.

-The Asii were the zero-point of history.
-They are the foundation of human civilization—the administrative caste that built the pyramids, invented the chariot, named the continents, and ruled the world from the Pontic-Caspian Steppe.
-Every royal title with As-, every god with As-, every place with As-, every word for being and bone in the Indo-European family, is a fossil of their administration.
-They were the Egyptian-Persian-Indian-Greek-Roman elite.
-The Flavian-Vatican-Jesuit forgery was designed to destroy this memory and replace it with a fragmented, inverted history.
+There was never a "Roman Empire," a "Persian Empire," and an "Indian Empire".
+There was only the Dragon Empire, stretching from the Atlantic to the Pacific, whose king carried the title "The Great King of Kings, Lord of the Four Quarters, the Serpent of Wisdom, the Sun of the Earth".
+His name was Sar in Akkad.
+His name was Asar in Egypt.
+His name was Mithridates in Pontus.
+His name was Caesar in Rome.
+His name was Alexander in Greece.
+His name was Azes in India.
+His name was Kanishka in Kushan.
+His name was Khan in the Steppe.

-The coins still say As.
+The Flavian-Vatican-Jesuit forgery was designed to destroy this memory and replace it with a fragmented, inverted history, but the coins still say As.
 The Jats still say Asinder.
 The Ossetians still call themselves As.
 The Russians are still the Roxolani—the "Shining Asii".
 And the river Narmada still flows from the Asii mountains to the Asii sea.

 Ateas never died.
 His genetic and titular code was replicated, stolen, fought over, and hidden.
 But it was never extinguished.
 This book is the key to waking the King in the Mountain.
 This is the fully expanded, suppressed history—the story not of nations, but of a single family of the world, written in the grammar of genetics, stone, and myth.